axelvaldez/radical-companies/_posts/3-radical-model/2022-08-26-removing-a-huge-pain-salaries.markdown

     alt="$10,000 per week, times, 26 weeks for six months, results in $260,000 that we have to get for a worst-case PRI fund.">
   </div>
   </p>
-  <p>Anybody who is bringing in less that $10,000 per week, the difference comes out of the <span class="_paradigm">PRI</span> fund.
-People who contribute a lot will probably with get more than their share of the $10,000.
+  <p>Anybody who is due less that $10,000 per week, the difference comes out of the <span class="_paradigm">PRI</span> fund.
+People who contribute a lot will probably get more than their share of the $10,000.
 For the people who don't contribute enough will take the difference out of the <span class="_paradigm">PRI</span> fund.
 Whatever goes out of the fund to pay these folks a predictable regular income every week, they owe.
-Later as they start to bring in more than their share, the excess goes to pay what they owe until it&rdquo;s all paid out.</p>
+Later as they start to bring in more than their share, the excess goes to pay what they owe until it&rsquo;s all paid out.</p>
   <p class="_mb0">The end result is that,
    <ul>
     <li>People get paid regularly, just like a salary.</li>